ddc-java-12/personal-android-project-HDawson-coder/docs/index.md

 * The ability to take a picture of packages of seeds to auto input in to the app, instead of manually typing each plant name in.

+* Using a web service to host a larger database of plants and the relevant details.